-Homemade Dishwasher Detergent Citric Acid
+Detergent Formulation 1: Homemade Dishwasher Detergent Citric Acid

-1. Gather the ingredients needed for your homemade dishwasher detergent, including citric acid and baking soda.
+1. Ingredients: Gather the ingredients needed for your homemade dishwasher detergent, including citric acid and baking soda.
 For additional cleaning power, you may also want to gather other cleaning agents like vinegar or lemon juice.

-2. Combine the citric acid with an equal amount of baking soda in a bowl until they form a uniform mixture.
+2. Combine: Combine the citric acid with an equal amount of baking soda in a bowl until they form a uniform mixture.
 If desired, you can also add any other cleaning agents at this point.

-3. Use this mixture to wash your dishes as normal, following the instructions on your dishwasher’s manual if necessary.
+3. Use: Use this mixture to wash your dishes as normal, following the instructions on your dishwasher’s manual if necessary.
 Rinse thoroughly and dry completely to minimize water spots and streaks on your dishes after washing.

 4. Store any leftover detergent in an airtight container to stay fresh and effective for future use.
 You can also experiment with different ratios of ingredients to find a mixture that works best for your needs.

-Homemade Dishwasher Detergent With Castile Soap
+Detergent Formulation 2: Homemade Dishwasher Detergent With Castile Soap

-1. Start by gathering your ingredients, which typically include Castile soap and baking soda.
+1. Ingredients: Start by gathering your ingredients, which typically include Castile soap and baking soda.
 You may also consider adding other cleaning agents like vinegar or lemon juice for additional cleaning power.

-2. To make Castile soap-based detergent, mix 1/4 cup of castile soap with water in a small spray bottle and shake well.
+2. Combine: To make Castile soap-based detergent, mix 1/4 cup of castile soap with water in a small spray bottle and shake well.
 Add essential oils if you want a more fragrant detergent, then spray it on when washing your dishes in the sink or filling up the dishwasher.

-3. Be sure to keep any leftover detergent in an airtight container so it will still be effective when you need it again.
+3. Store: Be sure to keep any leftover detergent in an airtight container so it will still be effective when you need it again.
 You can also find the perfect mixture of ingredients for your needs by playing around with different ratios.

 In addition to these two options, there are many other natural ingredients that you can use to make homemade dishwashing detergents that work just as well as commercial detergents without harmful chemicals.